Follow This Old House online:

 Best Sprinkler

-Good For: Anyone seeking a motion-activated deer deterrent that doesn’t require any maintenance.
+Good for: Anyone seeking a motion-activated deer deterrent that doesn’t require any maintenance.

-What Are People Saying About the Orbit Motion-Activated Sprinkler Set?
+What People Are Saying About The Orbit Motion-Activated Sprinkler Set

 Happy customers liked that this sprinkler was sturdy, warded off various species, and had a large motion-detection range.
 However, I also noticed that customers who left negative reviews for this sprinkler said that its parts were made of cheap materials.
 They also said that its sensor was too sensitive, activating when it wasn’t supposed to.